rbystrit/avro_gen/README.md

 So in your code you will be able to say:

     from OUTPUT_DIR.com.twitter.avro import tweet
-    from OUTPUT_DIR import SpecificDatumReader as TweetReader
-    from avro import datafile, io
+    from OUTPUT_DIR import SpecificDatumReader as TweetReader, SCHEMA as your_schema from avro import datafile, io
     my_tweet = tweet()